Poyoman39/specifier-resolution-node/README.md

-Node.js loader for import specifiers as file paths without extensions or as directory paths.
+This package intends to help people migrate from Node.js v18 `node --experimental-specifier-resolution=node` to Node.js v20 `node --import=specifier-resolution-node/register` and have the same behavior without any code change.

-This package intends to make the [extensionless project](https://www.npmjs.com/package/extensionless) works with [import-meta-resolve](https://www.npmjs.com/package/import-meta-resolve) algorithm so that it's closer to the behavior of node.js 18 with --experimental-loader=specifier-resolution-node
+This package is based on the [extensionless project](https://www.npmjs.com/package/extensionless) project, but import [import-meta-resolve](https://www.npmjs.com/package/import-meta-resolve) algorithm so that it's closer to the behavior of node.js 18 with --experimental-loader=specifier-resolution-node

 Particulary, it supports `imports: {}` when it's specified in `package.json`